iamAbasu7/Parity-Substrate/primitives/sandbox/README.md

 Examples of possible use-cases for this library are not limited to the following:

 - implementing smart-contract runtimes that use wasm for contract code
-- executing a wasm substrate runtime inside of a wasm parachain
+- executing a wasm substrate runtime inside of a wasm allychain

 License: Apache-2.0